massivemadness/Squircle-CE/MIGRATION-GUIDE.md

       `execute()` method now invoked on the background thread, so now you don't need to write the asynchronous work by yourself.
-   2. The `execute()` method now takes `ColorScheme` as the parameter since the `SyntaxScheme` class is deleted.
+   2. The `execute()` method now takes `ColorScheme` as the parameter since the `SyntaxScheme` class was removed.
       ```kotlin
       class CustomStyler : LanguageStyler {